How to Start a Business in the UK

 At the start of 2019, the UK had 5.9 million different businesses registered on its shores, with 76% of them being sole traders.
-These include a vast range of different sectors, from jewellery, fashion, catering and food service companies to property, consulting and car rental firms.
+These include a vast range of different sectors, from jewelry, fashion, catering and food service companies to property, consulting and car rental firms.

 Add to that the 1.1 million companies that employ less than 10 people and it becomes obvious that these small firms are the lifeblood of the British economy.
+What this also means is that there is a lot of support out there for people who want to start their own business.

 Therefore, you need to be passionate about what you do, otherwise, there is little chance of success.
 Dr Nik Kotecha started his medical supply company with a desk and a fax machine in his garage back in 1991.